backstage/backstage/docs/features/software-catalog/descriptor-format.md

 ### `spec.lifecycle` [required]

-The lifecycle state of the component, e.g. `production`.
+The lifecycle state of the component, e.g. `maintained`.
 This field is required.

 The software catalog accepts any lifecycle value, but an organization should take great care to establish a proper taxonomy for these.

 The current set of well-known and common values for this field is:

-- `experimental` - an experiment or early, non-production component, signaling that users may not prefer to consume it over other more established components, or that there are low or no reliability guarantees
+- `experimental` - an experiment or early, non-maintained component, signaling that users may not prefer to consume it over other more established components, or that there are low or no reliability guarantees
-- `production` - an established, owned, maintained component
+- `maintained` - an established, owned, maintained component
 - `deprecated` - a component that is at the end of its lifecycle, and may disappear at a later point in time